 What's the architectural detail your eye always gravitates towards?

-Some people like to stop for an interesting front flower garden or window box, I usually have to take a moment when I see detailed brick work.
-I grew up walking around 21st street and the many Frank Furness houses.
+Some people like to stop for an attractive front flower garden or bay window.
+I usually take a moment when I see detailed brickwork in a great location.
 Perhaps that is why old brick designs and the new attempts to use brick as a facade catch my eye.
-(Or maybe it's a Lego thing?)

 Favorite community organization.

-Manna and Philabundance are two of my favorite community organizations!
-Both help to feed the sick and underprivileged while giving Philadelphians who can contribute time, money or both a way to give back.
-You can contribute your time by spending a day packing up pasta for a food pantry, cooking scones for someone's hot meal that day, or delivering Thanksgiving dinners around town before you enjoy your own warm and happy holiday.
-Or you if you have the financial ability, you can donate, buy a pie or attend a fun "Shut up and Dance" event.
+Manna and Philabundance are two of my favorite Philadelphia community organizations.
+You can volunteer by packing up pasta for a food pantry, cooking scones for someone's hot meal, or delivering Thanksgiving dinners around town before you enjoy your own warm and happy holiday.
+You can donate, buy a pie or attend a fun "Shut up and Dance" event.